Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Lover:

 The Lover is a neutral role that presses a button to decide who their lover will be.
-The two lovers must work together to survive until they get to the final 3, upon which they will win together.
-However, if one lover dies, the other lover dies too, unless it's a murderer or an active neutral killer.
+The two Lovers must work together to survive until they get to the final 3, upon which they will win together.
+However, if one Lover dies, the other Lover dies too, unless it's a murderer or an active neutral killer.

 ## Doppelganger:

-The doppelganger is a neutral role that can duplicate a role by passing their book.
-Once doing so, the doppelganger joins the other player in their role.
+The Doppelganger is a neutral role that can duplicate a role by passing their book.
+Once doing so, the Doppelganger joins the other player in their role.

 ## Serial Killer: